 Emerging viral diseases are always high value news items.
 However, how will viruses change over the next few years?
-In recent years, the most significant virus of them all, in terms of human cases and death toll, was the re-emergence of Ebola, which is causing the biggest outbreak of the disease in history.
-But there is also chikungunya fever, which appeared in the United States for the first time recently, and enterovirus D68, a previously rare disease causing an outbreak of respiratory illness among U.S. children.
+In recent years, the most significant virus of them all, in terms of human cases and death toll, was the emergence of Covid.
+But there has also been Ebola, as well as chikungunya fever, which appeared in the United States for the first time recently, and enterovirus D68, a previously rare disease causing an outbreak of respiratory illness among U.S. children.

 Humans have come a long way in preventing viral diseases over the last one hundred years.
 Children receive vaccinations against nine viral diseases, including many that used to cause life-threatening complications, such as polio.
 But still, there are fewer treatments for viral diseases than for those caused by bacteria, and when infectious disease pandemics emerge, the pathogens that are the most lethal are the viruses.

 Treatments for viral diseases have generally stayed far behind treatments for bacterial diseases.
 One reason for that is simply because scientists have been working on antibacterial treatments for longer.
 Viruses are also much smaller than bacteria, and they have fewer genes or proteins to target with treatments.
 Viruses also mutate much more quickly than bacteria, so any therapy that is developed may no longer work after a short time.

 In addition, bacteria are living cells that divide on their own, and a lot of drug treatments against bacteria work by knocking out essential functions of those cells, such as the ability to replicate.
 But viruses are not made of cells, and they are even not exactly “alive” — they just hijack the machinery of their hosts’ cells in order to replicate, so researchers can’t target virus functions or replication in a traditional way.